durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 In this task, you, as the admin, will add user, Adele Vance, into the SSPRSecurityUsers group.
 Also, you will be resetting the user’s password so that you can do the first-time login, as the user, and register for SSPR.

-1. If you are not already signed into the Azure portal, sign in to the Azure portal at https://portal.azure.com with the Azure credentials.

-1. On **Sign in to Microsoft Azure** blade, you will see a login screen, in that enter the following email/username and then click on **Next**.
-   * Email/Username: <inject key="AzureAdUserEmail"></inject>

-1. Now enter the following password and click on **Sign in**.
-   * Password: <inject key="AzureAdUserPassword"></inject>

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page,  type **Microsoft Entra ID** and press the **Enter** key.

 1. On the **Microsoft Entra ID** page, from the left navigation menu, select **Groups** under **Manage** and then select **New group**.